MicrosoftDocs/cpp-docs.tr-tr/docs/dotnet/vector-stl-clr.md

 ## <a name="operatorgt-vector-stlclr"></a><a name="op_gteq"></a>işleç&gt;= (vektör) (STL/CLR)

-Vektör büyük veya eşit karşılaştırması.
+Vektör daha büyük veya eşit karşılaştırma.

 ### <a name="syntax"></a>Sözdizimi